joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

     tokenizer = AutoTokenizer.from_pretrained(checkpoint)

-The transformers class has instantiated a tokenizer that We can immediately use the tokenizer on a single sentence to get a sense of how it works:
+The transformers class has instantiated a tokenizer that we can immediately use on a sentence to get a sense of how it works:

 .. code-block:: python3